colinhartigan/valorant-rpc/README.md

 > press CTRL+R, type *%APPDATA%\valorant-rpc* then press enter

 ### settings
 - `launch_timeout`: time, in seconds, the program should wait for VALORANT to launch. if the time passes before the game fully loads, the program will exit
 - `menu_refresh_interval`: how often, in seconds, the program should update your Discord presence while in the menus
 - `ingame_refresh_interval`: how often, in seconds, the program should update your Discord presence while in a game
 - `debug`: set to true to show a traceback when the program crashes (useful for bug reports!)

+### region
+- change this to your client's region, can be found in settings -> about -> game shard

 ### rpc-oauth
 - leave this section blank; it stores the application's Discord authentication data